Skip to main content

 2022

-On June 25, 2022, we reach our milestone 150,000th flight flying 3-year-old Watson Beas and his family from Las Vegas to the Paley Orthopedic & Spine Institute in West Palm Beach, Florida for clubfoot treatment.
+On June 25, 2022, we reached our milestone 150,000th flight, flying three-year-old Watson and his family from Las Vegas to the Paley Orthopedic and Spine Institute in West Palm Beach, Florida, for clubfoot treatment.

 2023

-We celebrate our 1,500th ride with Blacklane by surprising 6-year-old Harris Roth and her family at LAX with a trip to Disneyland.
+On March 10, 2023, we held our inaugural fundraising event, SOARée, at Thrive Aviation.
+365 guests raised $265,000!
+We also celebrated our 1,500th ride with Blacklane by surprising six-year-old Harris and her family at LAX with a trip to Disneyland.
 On hand from Berlin, Germany was Blacklane CEO Jens Wohltorf.

 Para Español